zsxing99/Jupiter2-front-end/README.md

 ## More

-You can view full document on our [official website](https://pro.ant.design).
+You can view full document on Antd Design Pro [official website](https://pro.ant.design).
 And welcome any feedback in our [github](https://github.com/ant-design/ant-design-pro).